bevennyamande/Zimbabwe-Stock-Exchange-Daily-Pricesheets/README.md

 # Scrapper
-- A basic scrapper for stock exchanges
+- A basic daily pricesheet scrapper for stock exchanges
 - The scrapper targets zimbabwe stock exchange website

 ## Motive
+* Create an openly accessible dataset for Statistician and Data scientist etc
-* Attempt to learn a new libraries
+* Attempt to learn a new libraries, learn more python, shell scripting
 * Automate the boring stuff

+## Disclaimer
+- This information is only for educational purposes